jcolag/entropy-arbitrage/2026-01-01-insurrection-1.md

  > **STARFLEET OFFICER #1**: Base to Ensign McCauley and Ensign Gilles, please report to area seven and assist the edaphology team.

-Shockingly, they did *not* invent [edaphology](https://en.wikipedia.org/wiki/Edaphology), one of the two branches of soil science.
+Shockingly, they did *not* invent {% wiki Edaphology|edaphology|en %}, one of the two branches of soil science.

  > **GALLATIN**: Admiral Dougherty is waiting for this.
 Transmit it to the ship.

-You might (or might not, with the prosthetics) recognize Gallatin as [Gregg Henry](https://en.wikipedia.org/wiki/Gregg_Henry), who has shown up pretty much everywhere for about half a century.
+You might (or might not, with the prosthetics) recognize Gallatin as {% wiki Gregg_Henry|Gregg Henry|en %}, who has shown up pretty much everywhere for about half a century.

  > **ANIJ**: Who are they?

-You might recognize Anij as Broadway star [Donna Murphy](https://en.wikipedia.org/wiki/Donna_Murphy), probably best known for playing the antagonist in Disney's **Tangled**.
+You might recognize Anij as Broadway star {% wiki Donna_Murphy|Donna Murphy|en %}, probably best known for playing the antagonist in Disney's **Tangled**.

 Also, other than the goofy invisibility suits, you might notice the similarity so far to [*Who Watches the Watchers?*]({% post_url 2023-05-25-who-watches-watchers %}).